kailash-manasarovar/statement/docs/timeline/2025/september.md

 - She listens and hears me.
 - She suggests immediately the mental health team.
 - I explain that I have no more PTSD at all and that my suicidal depression is completely healed and I have no depression at all either.
-- I explain that something happened to me while I was fighting for my life in Denia in 2023 that unleashed an inner strength I never knew I had.
+- I explain that something happened to me while I was fighting for my life in Dénia in 2023 that unleashed an inner strength I never knew I had.
 - I tell her about my Transformational Touch work with Steve Terrell and how much it has helped me heal from trauma.
 - I also explain that I have asked numerous agencies; police, embassies, etc, for help and I have been ignored by everyone.
 - I tell her I do not feel safe in North London due to this.